FoghornTherapeutics/FHT-nIDR/README.md

 # FHT-nIDR data flow

 We illustrate nIDR via practical use on ATAC-seq data, using a group of 3 replicates: A1, A2 and A3, where the ATAC-seq peaks correspond to the individual features $i$ described above.
 We are using the output of peak calling (using macs2) on the individual replicates which generates a set of peaks, their signal strength and statistical significance (above background) as contained the `narrowPeak` file that is output from macs2.
-See our ATAC-seq pipeline for more information.
+See our [ATAC-seq pipeline](https://github.com/FoghornTherapeutics/FHT-ATACseq-pipeline) for more information.

+Here is a walkthrough of the calculation, with example tables/plots for each step below:

 **Step 1**: Combine and merge three replicates peak id, peak origin and logFC on the same narrowPeak file.
 For this step, we use bedtools merge to merge the peaks.
 In consequence, there can be a many-to-many relationship between peaks in the replicates, and hence more than one logFC value from each replicate. <br/>
 **Step 2**: Aggregate multiple values per peak for a single replicate in merged bed file.
 In other words, when there are several logFC from the same replicate for one peak, we compute the average logFC value.
 If there is no peak for one of the replicates, the logFC value is set to 0 <br/>